Photos by Michael Davis, Stadium Journey

 Year Opened: 2003 Capacity: 4,500

-Lupton Stadium has had a few renovations in its 15 years of operations – the G. Malcolm Louden Player Development Center was constructed before the 2015 season, and features a hitting facility and a Field Turf practice area.
-Following the development center’s construction, a new player’s facility was also added, which includes the home team locker room, team lounge, sports medicine center, equipment room, team classroom, coaches’ offices, and an alumni locker room.
+Lupton Stadium has had a few renovations in its 20 years of operations – the G. Malcolm Louden Player Development Center was constructed before the 2015 season and features a hitting facility and a Field Turf practice area.
+Following the development center’s construction a new player’s facility was also added, which includes the home team locker room, team lounge, sports medicine center, equipment room, team classroom, coaches’ offices, and an alumni locker room.
 The renovations also included the addition of a new 40′ x 23′ video scoreboard in left-center field, as well as the installation of new outfield fences and a general admission grass berm beyond the right field wall.

-Lupton Stadium has played host to two conference tournaments (2008, 2009), seven NCAA Regional tournaments between 2009 through 2017, and two NCAA Super Regionals (2014 and 2015).
+Lupton Stadium has played host to two conference tournaments (2008, 2009), nine NCAA Regional tournaments between 2009 through 2023, and three NCAA Super Regionals (2014, 2015, and 2023).

-Food & Beverage 4
+Food & Beverage 3

-Lupton Stadium serves Coca-Cola products $4.50 for 24oz, while the larger 32oz is the better value at $6.
-Other beverages on the menu are sweet tea ($6), 20oz bottled water ($4), and hot chocolate ($3.50).
+Lupton Stadium serves Coca-Cola product at $5 for 24oz, while the larger 32oz size is the better value at $6.50.
+Other beverages on the menu are sweet tea ($6), 20oz bottled water ($5), and hot chocolate ($4).
+There is alcohol sold inside the ballpark, though an ID wristband is required to show verification – the beer selection is Coors/Coors Lite or Michelob Ultra, and you can also get wine spritzers; all of these selections cost $9.25.

 Atmosphere 4

 Lupton Stadium has country music being played as you walk towards the entrance, and there are free programs and posters on tables inside the concourse.
 Behind home plate there is also a lineup card for both teams, as well as a display showing the current Big 12 baseball standings.
-During the game there are free contests, such as Baseball Bingo, that help you really get into the game, and between innings there is plenty of music, including Sweet Caroline at the top of the sixth, and the traditional seventh inning stretch song, “Take Me Out to the Ballgame.”
+During the game there are free contests, such as Baseball Bingo, that help you really get into the game, and between innings there is plenty of music, including Sweet Caroline at the top of the sixth, and the traditional seventh inning stretch song, “Take Me Out to the Ballgame”.

 The atmosphere at Lupton Stadium is always a great one, especially when the noise level reaches certain heights – one of those heights is when a visiting player has 2 strikes, or during other key game situations.
 It can become electrifying as fans stomp their feet on the metal underneath the bleachers or when the Horned Frogs score – the T-C-U chant can then be heard outside the stadium in the parking lots.
 Also, regardless of the final score, the TCU baseball team along with the Horned Frog fans sing the alma mater at the end of each game.